centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/notif-escalation.md

 meta-service overwrites the normal configuration of notifications for this object.

-e.g.: a service A is set to send notifications to a group of contacts “A” in case of Not-OK status.
+Example: a service A is set to send notifications to a group of contacts “A” in case of Not-OK status.
 These notifications are sent every 5 minutes.
-If, during a certain number of notifications sent, the status of the service is still Not-OK, it is possible to contact the individuals of the group of contacts “B” etc…
+If, after a certain number of notifications is sent, the status of the service is still Not-OK, it is possible to contact the individuals of the group of contacts “B” etc…